 Eventually, the pump will fail due to running dry for an extended period.
 That would be an expensive mistake.

 Should you drain above ground swimming pool below skimmer?

-Since you will not have a main drain at the bottom then to drain your pool water below the skimmer’s level you will either need to use a submersible pump, a shop vac or siphon sufficient water out using a garden hose.
+Since you will not have a main drain at the bottom, drain your pool water below the skimmer’s level, you will need to use a submersible pump, a shop vac, or siphon sufficient water using a garden hose.

 Pool Winterization Video Course

 Save over $300 a year by closing and winterizing your pool yourself using Swim University’s step-by-step video course.
 It covers closing both inground and above ground pools.

 EXCLUSIVE OFFER to visitors of this site

 Use the discount code EASY10 at checkout to save 10% on this Swim University course.

 I have had hot tubs for over 20 years and a pool for the last 10 years.
 I had to learn how to clean, maintain and fix them the hard way.
 Since then I have helped many friends and neighbors with their pools and now I want to share everything I have learned with you.
 About Me